parallelchain-io/parallelchain-docs/docs/for_developers/smart_contracts/smart_contract_examples/6_my_pool.md

 The staking commands are "deferred" because the actual execution of such commands occurs after the execution of a successful call.

-> **Note**:
+!!!
+Note
-> The deposit is created on behalf of the contract address, not from your account address, so make sure to transfer sufficient balance to the contract for the operation.
+    The deposit is created on behalf of the contract address, not from your account address, so make sure to transfer sufficient balance to the contract for the operation.

-To check if the deposit is successful, you can check the deposit using `pchain-client` with the following [command](../../../pchain_cli/query#get-deposit-and-stake):
+To check if the deposit is successful, you can check the deposit using `pchain-client` with the following [command](../../../for_users/pchain_client_cli/query.md#get-deposit-and-stake):
 ```sh
 ./pchain_client query deposit --operator <OPERATOR_ADDRESS> --owner <CONTRACT_ADDRESS>
 ```